garrandall/popular-music-data/tracks/sweet-child-o--mine-guns-n--roses.md

 Woah-oh-oh!
 Sweet child of mine
-Ooh, oh-oh-oh!
+Oh, oh-oh-oh!
 Sweet love of mine

 Oh yeah!
 Woah-oh-oh-oh!
 Sweet child of mine
-Ooh-oh, oh, oh!
+Oh-oh, oh, oh!
 Sweet love of mine
 Woah, oh-oh-oh!
-Sweet child of mine, ooh yeah
+Sweet child of mine, oh yeah
-Ooh!
+Oh!
 Sweet love of mine

 Where do we go?
 Where do we go now?
 Where do we go?
-Ooh, where do we go?
+Oh, where do we go?
 Where do we go now?
 Oh, where do we go now?
 Where do we go?
 (Sweet child...)
-Ooh, where do we go now?
+Oh, where do we go now?
 Ay, ay, ay, ay, ay, ay, ay, ay
 Where do we go now?
 Ah-ah-ah-ah-ah, wow
 Where do we go?